 No matter how friendly you are with your coworkers, you need to choose your gift with care, especially if they'll be opening it in front of others.
 Whether you are giving someone a holiday gift, birthday present, or something for another special occasion, take some time and consider how your gift will be perceived by all who witness the unwrapping.

 Although you should never feel obligated to purchase a gift for someone at the office, it is sometimes simply the nice thing to do.
 It may be to celebrate a birthday, promotion, retirement, holiday, or other special event.
 The main thing you need to consider is how appropriate it is in a business environment.

 When giving a present in a professional environment, never expect the person to reciprocate.
-Receivers of business gifts should never feel obligated or uncomfortable.
+Receivers of business gifts should never feel obligated or be uncomfortable.
 Your business relationship is important and should never be affected by whatever gift you choose or receive.

 Gift for the Boss

 Gifts that are appropriate for the boss:

 - Desk item – paperweight, frame, letter opener, small sculpture indicating an interest

 - Necktie – conservative and without any cheesy images or words

 - Food – fruit basket or platter of cookies that the boss can share with family or other coworkers